 Discover the career path of Thom Tillis, from the first major opportunity to industry-changing achievements.

-Thom Tillis is the senior U.S. Senator from North Carolina, serving since 2015.
-A Republican, he previously served in the North Carolina House of Representatives from 2007 to 2015, holding the Speaker position from 2011.
-Tillis won his Senate seat in 2014, defeating incumbent Kay Hagan and was reelected in 2020.
-He assumed the role of senior senator upon Richard Burr's retirement in 2023.
-His career reflects a consistent involvement in North Carolina politics and the Republican Party.
+Thom Tillis is an American politician and businessman, currently serving as a United States Senator from North Carolina since 2015.
+A Republican, he previously served in the North Carolina House of Representatives from 2007 to 2015, holding the position of State House Speaker from 2011.
+Tillis was elected to the U.S. Senate in 2014, defeating the incumbent Kay Hagan, and secured reelection in 2020.
+Following Richard Burr's retirement in 2023, Tillis became the senior U.S. Senator for North Carolina.

-In 1990, Thom Tillis was recruited to work for the accounting and consulting firm Price Waterhouse.
+In 1990, Thom Tillis was recruited to work for accounting and consulting firm Price Waterhouse.

 In 1996, Thom Tillis was promoted to partner at Price Waterhouse.

-In 2002, Thom Tillis began his political career in Cornelius, pushing for a local bike trail and getting elected to the town's park board.
+In 2002, Thom Tillis joined IBM after PricewaterhouseCoopers sold its consulting arm.
+He also began his political career in Cornelius, pushing for a local bike trail and being elected to the town's park board.

 In 2003, Thom Tillis ran for town commissioner and tied for second place.

-In 2006, Thom Tillis was elected to the General Assembly after defeating incumbent John W. Rhodes in the Republican primary.
+In 2006, Thom Tillis ran for the General Assembly, defeating incumbent John W. Rhodes in the Republican primary and winning the election unopposed.

-In 2007, Thom Tillis began serving in the North Carolina House of Representatives, a position he held until 2015.
+In 2007, Thom Tillis served in the North Carolina House of Representatives.

 In 2007, Thom Tillis voted in favor of a measure to give North Carolina a renewable portfolio standard.